kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

     }
     ```

-    1. Cron expression saying to run a task every hour and every day
+    1. `cron` expression that runs the task every hour every day

 #### Configuration { #configuration-6 }

-It is possible to transfer parameters via configuration, it has priority over the parameters specified in the annotation:
+Parameters can be passed through configuration; it has priority over annotation values:

 ===! ":fontawesome-brands-java: `Java`"